jouzan/weka/README.md

 # Verify
 ## ========================================================================
 weka cluster start-io
-weka status     [you will see drives are up,  capacity   , cloud connection  ,  see alerts on system ]
+weka status     [you will see drives are up,  capacity   , cloud connection  ,  see alerts on system  , the licnese ]